-Owen spent nearly twenty years as a television and radio news journalist and was senior reporter on Anglia News and Anglia TV’s regional magazine programme About Anglia.
-He also presented the late night religious programme Reflections on Anglia Television.
-He has been a regular contributor to BBC Radio 4’s You and Yours and Sunday programmes and has presented religious and ethics programmes on Thames Television and Southern Television.
+Canon Dr Owen Spencer-Thomas, MBE, is journalist, writer and broadcaster.
+He spent nearly twenty years as a television and radio news journalist and was senior reporter on Anglia News and Anglia TV’s regional magazine programme About Anglia.
+In addition, he also presented the late night religious programme Reflections on Anglia Television.
+Before that, he was a regular contributor to You and Yours and Sunday programmes on BBC Radio 4.
+Owen also presented religious and ethics programmes on Thames Television and Southern Television.
 He has reported for Independent Television News.

-He is a member of British Equity, The Royal Television Society, The National Union of Journalists and The Society of Teachers of Speech and Drama.
+He is a member of British Equity, The Royal Television Society and The National Union of Journalists.
+In addition, he belongs to The Society of Teachers of Speech and Drama.
 He became a member of British Mensa in 1980.
-The practising jurnalistsUniversity of Westminster awarded him a Doctor of Letters (DLitt) in January 2010.
+The University of Westminster awarded him a Doctor of Letters (DLitt) in January 2010.

 He was made a Member of the Order of the British Empire (MBE) in the Queen’s 2008 New Year Honours for his services to the community and journalism.

 Owen is married to Maggie and they have three adult children.
 He led a successful regionwide fundraising campaign which led to the establishment of the first specialised accommodation and day care for adults with autism in Cambridgeshire.